-The escrow agreement sets out the arrangement for collection of application/bid amounts from non-ASBA bidders.
+The escrow agreement sets out the arrangement for collection of application/bid amounts from non-ASBA bidders (namely anchor investors and strategic investors).
 This agreement is entered into between the Manager, the Trustee (acting on behalf of the REIT), the Merchant Bankers, the syndicate members, the escrow banks and the Registrar.
 This agreement also provides for the manner by which the funds in the escrow accounts are transferred to the refund account or the public offer account, as applicable.